 Step 5: After erasing the Mac hard drive, back macOS Utilities, and select Reinstall macOS.

-Step 6: Complete the installation, and the Mac will be restored to factory settings.
+Step 6: Complete the installation, and the Mac will be restored to factory settings and all the personal data is wiped.

 Solution 3: completely wipe a Mac hard disk with a professional data eraser

-❔ Is there a more convenient and safer way to wipe a Mac hard drive for general users and ensure the files on Mac is permanently deleted?
+Is there a more convenient and safer way to wipe a Mac hard drive for general users and ensure the files on Mac is permanently deleted?
 The process of erasing a Mac disk with the operating system tools is relatively complicated and the personal data may be not destroyed.
 Here, we recommend using a professional hard drive eraser tool - Donemax Data Eraser for Mac.
-Donemax Data Eraser for Mac provides multiple ways to safely and permanently erase your disk, volumes, and files, etc. It can also erase your external drives as needed.

 Donemax Data Eraser for Mac

-Steps to wipe a Mac hard drive with Donemax Data Eraser for Mac:
+To wipe Mac hard drive on Mac, the software Donemax Data Eraser for Mac offers 2 modes:

-Mode 1: Wipe an external Hard Drive on Mac
+Mode 1: Wipe an non-system Hard Drive on Mac

-4. Choose the external drive you want to erase and click Erase Now.
+- Choose the hard drive you want to erase and click Erase Now.
+Then you will be asked to select a data erasure standard to wipe data permanently.

-5. After completing the operation, all the data on the Mac drive will be permanently erased.
+- After completing the operation, all the data on the Mac drive will be permanently erased and will not be recovered in any way.

 Mode 2: Wipe free space permanently to erase deleted or lost files

-2. Select the Mac drive you want to erase, confirm and click Erase Now.
+- Select the Mac hard drive which you want to wipe.
+Click on Erase Now button to continue.

 In conclusion